LauraHBui/Modelling-Crime-Data-2021/docs/02-know-your-data.md

 ## # A tibble: 3 x 2
 ##   weaponpresent     n
 ## *         <dbl> <int>
-## 1             0   950
+## 1             0 15814
-## 2             1   406
+## 2             1  6652
-## 3            NA    75
+## 3            NA  1503
 ```

 <div style="margin-bottom:50px;">
 </div>

-This function tells us that `injured`, a nominal-level variable, is stored as an integer, where the 0 value means the victim was uninjured and the 1 value means they were injured.
+This function tells us that `injured`, a binary variable, is stored as numbers, where the 0 value means the victim was uninjured and the 1 value means they were injured.
 Often in data, '0' represents the absence of the feature being measured and '1' means the presence of such feature.
-Also, the `weaponpresent` variable is also a nominal variable stored as an integer.
-Here, more victims report that the offender did not use a weapon during the offence (n= 950) as opposed to using one (n= 406).
-In addition, there are a number of missing values for this question (n= 75).
+Also, the `weaponpresent` variable is also a binary variable stored as numbers.
+Here, more victims report that the offender did not use a weapon during the offence (n= 15,814) as opposed to using one (n= 6652).
+In addition, there are a number of missing values for this question (n= 1503).

+Now what if we wanted to combine these, so we can have a score of severity, which takes into consideration presence of weapon and injury?

 There is a particular function from the `dplyr` package that is very handy for creating a new variable from more than 1 variable.
 It is called `mutate`.
 The `mutate()` function will create a new column that comprises the sum of both of these variables,  keeping the old variables too.
+The first argument inside this function is the dataframe into which we want to create the new variable, then after a comma, the equation we use to create the new variable.

+The new variable is called `severity` and we create it from adding together the variables `injured` and `weaponspresent` meaning the equation to create this new variable is: `injured + weaponspresent`.

+We save the dataframe with this new variable into the object `ncvs` thereby overwriting the existing dataframe object with the same name.

 <div style="margin-bottom:35px;">
 </div>